MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 ======================================

 This tutorial describes the available tools provided to developers to debug an application.
-It also presents debugging methods applied to two concrete uses cases (GUI application freeze and hardfault).
+It also presents debugging methods applied to two concrete uses cases (GUI application freeze and HardFault).

 1. :ref:`tutorial_discover_embedded_debugging_techniques.tools`
 2. :ref:`tutorial_discover_embedded_debugging_techniques.use_case_1`